gcfacchi/TomAugspurger.github.io/content/scalable-ml-01.md

 distributed machine learning*.
 The tricky thing is selecting how large your sample should be.
 The "correct" value depends on the complexity of your learning task, the complexity of your model, and the nature of your data.
-The best you can do here is think carefully about your problem, and to plot the [learning curve].
+The best you can do here is think carefully about your problem and to plot the [learning curve].

 ![scikit-learn](http://scikit-learn.org/stable/_images/sphx_glr_plot_learning_curve_001.png)